by Ed Sawicki

 Those of us who switched to Apple computers didn't have these problems.
 Apple computers are far less vulnerable to viruses and malware.
 If our computer broke, we took it back to Apple for repair at lower repair costs.
 So what's a poor Windows PC owner to do when it breaks?

-I predict that you'll like this.
 You can repair your virus-infected Windows computer by turning it into a Chrome computer.
 There is an open source version of Chrome OS, called Chromium OS, that is freely available.
 You can download it from sites on the Internet and install it on your broken Windows PC.
 It will then behave as a Chrome computer.

 Chromium OS won't provide all the features of a Chrome computer but you'll have most.
 For example, a Chromium OS PC will not startup in under 10 seconds.
 My Dell Optiplex 990 computer takes one minute and 13 seconds to startup Chromium OS instead of under 10 seconds with a real Chrome computer.